 Mary Magdalene is mentioned four times in the Gospels as a close devotee of Jesus Christ.
 She was with Jesus during the crucifixion and the first person to see Jesus after the resurrection.
-Due to a sermon by Pope Gregory the Great in the sixth century, she developed a reputation as being a prostitute and repentant sinner.
+Due to a sermon by Pope Gregory the Great in the sixth century, she developed a reputation for being a prostitute and repentant sinner.
 However, there is no evidence she was, and it appears there was confusion with other Marys mentioned in the Bible.
-In the Bahai religion and Eastern orthodox tradition, she is considered a great saint.
+In the Bahá’í religion and Eastern Orthodox tradition, she is considered a great saint.

 In Luke 8:1-3, there is a passage where Mary Magdalene had seven demons cast out by Jesus.

 The Twelve were with him, and also some women who had been cured of evil spirits and diseases: Mary (called Magdalene) from whom seven demons had come out—and many others.
 These women were helping to support them out of their own means.

 It is possible that this passage refers to another Mary with (Magdalene) added at a later date.
 Scholars also suggest that the casting out of demons may have been illness or negative emotions.

 Mary Magdalene is mentioned by other gospel writers for being present at the crucifixion, including staying after male disciples had left the scene.
 In John 20:16 and Mark 16:9 Mary Magdalene is also mentioned as the first witness to the resurrection of Jesus.
 The gospels of Mark and Luke report that the other male disciples did not believe what Mary reported until they saw with their own eyes.